dineshkumares/info_extraction_receipts/README.md

 - Images: 626 whole scanned receipt images.
 - Labels file: one text file for each image, containing the items items extracted via OCR.: Each receipt image has been processed by an OCR engine, which extracted texts contained in each receipt.
 Each word is stored as a separate row, preceded by the coordinates of its location on the image.
 (labels file can be generated with an OCR engine.
 An example is shown in [tess_ocr.py](src/pipeline/tess_ocr.py)
+- The labels file does not contain word level bounding boxes.
+It consists of inconsistent bounding criteria.
+Knowing that, I have still used the file as it was more convenient for me.
+A word level OCR as mentioned above would yield in a better performance.

 ## 2) Annonate/label all the images with relevant labels
 - Additionally, I manually labeled each image with ground truths containing the following labels: company, adddress, invoice, date, total